In 2025, Cyber Monday became the biggest online shopping day in recorded history: shoppers spent $14.25 billion, up over 7% from 2024.

 4. Use exclusion logic based on preferred channels

-Here’s why this matters: Cyber Monday means high volume from every brand, which drives up costs and creates deliverability concerns.
-Channel affinity helps you be more efficient by identifying which subscribers are more likely to convert via text message vs. email or push notifications.
+Cyber Monday means high volume from every brand, which drives up costs and creates deliverability concerns.
+Channel affinity, AI that uses historical engagement data to predict which channel a subscriber is most likely to engage with next, can improve both efficiency and deliverability by identifying which subscribers are more likely to convert via text message vs. email or push notifications.

 If you have 10,000 people on your list and 1,000 of them are more likely to convert from text message marketing, move them there.
 You’re likely to see better results and lower costs while reducing the risk of overwhelming people with messages on channels they don’t prefer.